Table of Contents

 The strongest love known to human beings is that of a mother for her child, and this love Isaiah uses to exemplify the love of God for His children.
-God’s children feared that God had forgotten the covenant promises made to them (v.
-14).
-But God’s love is infinite.
-Throughout eternity the nail prints in the hands of Christ will be an everlasting reminder of His love for sinners “Greater love has no one than this, than to lay down one’s life for his friends” (John 15:13).
+But God’s children feared that He had forgotten the covenant promises made to them (verse 14).
+God’s love is infinite.
+“For as the heavens are high above the earth, So great is His mercy toward those who fear Him” (Psalm 103:11).
+Therefore, His children should not doubt His love for them.

 Finite human minds can’t understand the ways of God.
+“For My thoughts are not your thoughts, nor are your ways My ways,” says the Lord” (Isaiah 55:8).
 God is omniscient, omnipresent, and omnipotent.
-He sees the beginning to the end and He does that which is eternally best for His children “And we know that all things work together for good to those who love God, to those who are the called according to His purpose” (Romans 8:28).
+He sees the beginning to the end and He does that which is eternally best for His children.
+“And we know that all things work together for good to those who love God, to those who are the called according to His purpose” (Romans 8:28).

 Check out our Bible Answers page for more information on a variety of topics.

 In His service,